LIVE

 Can Civilians Own Machine Guns?

-Under the National Firearms Act, machine guns manufactured and registered before May 19, 1986, can be legally owned by civilians with an NFA tax stamp.
-These “pre-86 transferable” machine guns are rare and expensive: $30,000 to $50,000+ for a transferable M16, and similar prices for other popular models.
-Machine guns manufactured after 1986 are completely banned from civilian ownership under the Hughes Amendment.
+Under the National Firearms Act, machine guns manufactured and registered before May 19, 1986, can be legally owned by civilians with an NFA tax stamp ($200).
+These “pre-86 transferable” machine guns are rare and expensive: $30,000 to $50,000+ for a transferable M16, and similar or higher prices for other popular models like the MP5, Thompson, and Uzi.
+A transferable M2 .50 cal can run well over $100,000.

 Related Guides